BY CAROLE SAWO

 I’ve asked this question to many people.
-Worryingly, most of the women I asked replied with feeble answers.
-Most responded that they would say ‘oi, don’t’, and make hand motions to swipe his hand away or move their plate.
-Others suggested equally frail protests of dissatisfaction but none of them gave the right answer.
+Worryingly, most of the women asked replied with feeble answers.
+Most responded that they would say ‘oi, don’t’, and make hand motions to suggest swiping his hand away or move their plate.
+Others suggested equally frail protests of dissatisfaction but none of them gave the appropriate response.
 All of these women were at risk of ‘falling in love’ with a violent man and none of them could see it.
-But it was right there in front of them in the very beginning.
-The correct answer to my question is that you should stand up, put your coat on, walk out and never see him again.
-Because if he can take your chip on the first date, he can take your life on the 20th.
+But it was right there in front of them in the very beginning, the symbolic statement clearly invisible.
+The correct answer to the question is that you should stand up, put your coat on, walk out, and never see him again.
+Sounds rather dramatic, right?
+But no, because if he can take your chip on the first date, he can take your life on the 20th.

 Food is primal.
 We need food for our survival.
 In a nutshell, food = life and no food = death.
-Taking a chip from your plate is both a test and an unconscious confession.
-A test to see how powerful you are at the very deepest level of your own survival and an unconscious confession that they will put themselves before you – in food, in emotion, in behaviour, in finance and in any survival situation.
-In doing next to nothing about the stolen chip, you just confirmed you are a pushover – emotionally, intellectually and physically.
+Taking a chip from your plate is both a psychological test and an unconscious confession.
+A test to see how much self-esteem you have and how powerful you are at the very deepest level of your own survival care, and an unconscious confession that they will put themselves before you whenever they want to – in food, in emotion, in behaviour, in finance and in any survival situation.
+In doing next to nothing about the stolen chip, a potential mate confirms they are a pushover – emotionally, intellectually and physically.
 They know it, you don’t.

 After the chip test comes the next ‘joke’ – the, ‘can you get your money out and pay just this once con’ or ‘you women want equal rights so you can pay’ comments, both coded insults to test female resilience.
 Again offering a feeble protest will be responded to as ‘her being tight’, and a more forceful protest seen as ‘her being unkind’ – which doesn’t sit well in the female psyche.

 No-one enters a relationship thinking ‘oh I know, I will let them abuse me daily’ but there is a pattern that begins in the early days that everyone is strongly advised to watch out for.
-Abuse always starts subtly, and as in all criminal behaviour, escalates until the offender is finally stopped – often, only after a woman has been beaten or killed in her home.
-Most likely when she tries to leave him.
+Abuse always starts subtly, and as in all criminal behaviour, escalates until the offender is finally stopped – often, only after a woman has been beaten or killed in the home.
+An occurrence that rises statistically when she tries to leave him.

-Incidentally, in my survey all the men I asked gave the right answer.
+Incidentally, in my survey, all the men I asked gave the right answers.
 One man said he would empty the salt cellar all over her plate.
-Every man gave responses to strongly indicate that if she took a chip from his plate on the first or second date he would not tolerate it at all.
+Another suggesting shoving the whole plate over to her side of the table, and embarrassingly announcing loudly ‘there you are, have it’.
+Every man asked gave responses to strongly indicate that if she took a chip from his plate on the first or second date, he would not tolerate it at all.
 So to every woman reading this, if it happens to you, stand up, go home – and don’t you.